Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Introduction

+from the \icat{} underlying the \emph{oplax arrow \icat{}}, defined using the (in principle unrelated) Gray tensor product of Gagna, Harpaz and Lanari from \cite{GHL-Gray}.
+This is a typical example of an identification of dual fibrations which seems difficult to see by passing through a form of straightening and unstraightening (as in \cite{PartI}).

+In a different direction, \Cref{thme} shows that straightening a cartesian fibration over $A\times B$ to a functor $A^{\op}\times B^{\op}\rt \Cat$ is naturally equivalent to straightening it first over $A$ and then over $B$.
+This should not be surprising, but deducing it from the definitions does not seem entirely obvious (nevertheless, we provide a second proof as \ref{cor:strintwovar}).
+As a consequence, we answer a recent question of Clausen: \begin{introcor} The Yoneda embedding $\cat{C} \hookrightarrow \mathcal P(\cat{C})$ canonically extends to a natural transformation of functors $\Cat \rt \CAT$ from the inclusion to the composite

-Again, this result is certainly expected, and we were surprised to learn that it is apparently not contained in the literature yet; essentially by definition the analogous statement about the naturality of the Yoneda embedding is true if one regards $\cat{C}\mapsto \mathcal P(\cat{C})$ as a functor $\cat{Cat} \rightarrow \cat{CAT}$ using the fact that $\mathcal P(\cat{C})$ is the free cocompletion of $\cat{C}$.
+\end{introcor} Again, this result is certainly expected, and we were surprised to learn that it is apparently not contained in the literature.
+Let us point out that, essentially by definition, the Yoneda embedding does define a natural transformation to the functor $\mathcal{P}\colon \Cat \rt \CAT$ defined using that $\mathcal P(\cat{C})$ is the free cocompletion of $\cat{C}$.
 However, it is not a priori clear that this functor agrees with the one appearing in the corollary in a fashion compatible with the Yoneda embedding (but this follows from the result above as well).

-\begin{uremark} During the completion of this work (in fact, during our final week of preparation) Haugseng, working entirely independently, posted the paper \cite{Haugseng} to the arXiv, which aside from Corollary D proves many of the same results as the present paper, stopping just short of assembling the $(\infty,2)$-categorical statement of Theorem C, and pursuing other applications instead.
-The main technical difference in our approaches is that he reduces Theorem B to the case $A=*$ a point, where it can be obtained from Lurie's unstraightening equivalence, leading in total to a shorter, but less explicit construction, see Remark \ref{Runesmethod}.

-We also expect that it should be possible to derive the result above from Lurie's scaled unstraightening equivalence for locally (co)cartesian fibrations in \cite{LurieGoo}, which is $(\infty,2)$-categorical in nature.
-In contrast, aside from the formulation of Theorem C (which is really just a convenient way of packaging naturality statements) our proofs stay within the realm of $(\infty,1)$-categories. \end{uremark}
+\begin{uremark} Along with \cite{PartI} this article is part of a recombination of our earlier preprints \cite{Haugseng} and \cite{HLN}.
+In \cite{PartI}, we described the dualisation of two-variable fibrations, as well as its applications to monoidal and parametrised adjunctions, along the lines of \cite{Haugseng}; These applications were also discussed in terms of the dualisation functor $\ADual$ in \cite{HLN} (in particular Proposition A and Theorem C in there).
+The results from \cite{HLN} concerning span \icats{} and the comparison of various straightening functors for two-variable fibrations (in particular Theorem B and Corollary D there) are contained in the present paper. \end{uremark}